cloudmesh-community/sp19-222-101/project-report/report.md

 :wave::heavy_check_mark: Give an example of malware and what can be done with phishing emails.

-It is also important to minimize the number of false positives - i.e. minimize the number of ham emails that are erroneously labeled as spam.
-This practice would be quite unfriendly to the user.
+Classifying emails can prevent users from being affected by phishing scams and malware.
+We will use a machine learning algorithm to classify malicious emails.
+An important consideration for the user is to minimize misclassification of spam emails.
+In other words, we need to be careful to minimize the number of spam emails that are erroneously labeled as ham, and minimize the number of ham emails that are erroneously labeled as spam.
+The consequence of misclassification is important emails being flagged as malicious and dangerous emails being flagged as benign.
+This would make it even more confusing to the user to determine the legitimacy of their received emails.

-:wave: the above sentence is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).
+:wave::heavy_check_mark: the above sentence is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).

-:warning: A paragraph needs at least 3-5 sentences keep the intro one paragraph or make full paragraphs.
+:warning::heavy_check_mark: A paragraph needs at least 3-5 sentences keep the intro one paragraph or make full paragraphs.

 ## The Algorithm